 Similarly, Ward-Prowse signed his professional contract in the summer of 2012 alongside Calum Chambers and Luke Shaw, who left in 2014 for Arsenal and Manchester United respectively.
 A year above them, Alex Oxlade-Chamberlain followed Walcott, and preceded Chambers, in moving to Arsenal in the summer of 2011.

-The striking difference between Ward-Prowse and that first group of academy products, is that his formative years were not in the lower tiers of English football, but in the top flight in a team that finished in the top eight for four consecutive seasons.
-With that has come added pressure and increased competition, but arguably a better working environment given more opportunity and greater experience.
+The striking difference between Ward-Prowse and that first group of academy products is that his formative years were not in the lower tiers of English football, but in the top flight in a team that finished in the top eight for four consecutive seasons.
+With that has come added pressure and increased competition, but arguably a better working environment has given more opportunity and greater experience.

 Since leaving in 2014, Chambers has made 96 league appearances and has suffered two Premier League relegations during loan spells at Middlesbrough and Fulham.
 In the same time, Luke Shaw has managed 69 appearances, only cementing a starting spot at Manchester United this season.
 Ward-Prowse has made 140.
 Patience seems to finally be prevailing.